I’ve officially been reselling products for 1 full month!

 And what a month it has been!

-Safe to say, I fully underestimated the potential of the Product for Profit group.
-When my wife and I joined up to the group we agreed that we’d be happy to break even for a couple of months whilst we got to grips with the group, the different selling platforms and what products to buy and which ones to avoid.
+Safe to say, I fully underestimated the potential of The Gravy Train group.
+When my wife and I joined, we agreed that we’d be happy to break even for a couple of months whilst we got to grips with the group, the different selling platforms and what products to buy and which ones to avoid.

 Never did I expect to make more than 10 TIMES our monthly membership fee in pure profits in our first month.
 And that’s after all fee’s AND expenses (packaging, memberships, postage, paypal and amazon fee’s, etc… even petrol is factored into that!
 There’s a breakdown below).